paperless-ngx/paperless-ngx/docs/migrating.rst

 Note that it's possible (even likely) that while ``git pull`` may update some files, the ``migrate`` step may not update anything.
 This is totally normal.

+Additionally, as new features are added, the ability to control those features is typically added by way of an environment variable set in ``paperless.conf``.
+You may want to take a look at the ``paperless.conf.example`` file to see if there's anything new in there compared to what you've got int ``/etc``.

 If you are :ref:`using Docker <setup-installation-docker>` the update process requires only one additional step: